 A high-level pro process would be creating a cadence that the team can follow and provide key measurable insights around how the team is executing against these different problem sets.
 Those two programs are what I am used to, but there are other methodologies out there as well.

 As far as tools, I have pretty much used all of them under the sun, whether it is Trello, Jira or Asana.
 I have used Monday as a project management tool.
 I have used Sketch for wireframing and even used the basic pens, pencils, and notepads.
 All of those are great tool sets you can use in getting a Product Management strategy together, presentable, and communicable.
 We will use whatever tools are available.
 The goal is to communicate clearly where you are within a time frame to the rest of the organization.

-- Early insights into what path we are going to go down
+- Get early insights into what path we are going to go down.

-- Giving them the ability to provide an opinion into how we are going to solve this particular problem
+- Give them the ability to provide an opinion into how we are going to solve this particular problem.

 We need to ask ourselves:

 What are the pain points that are occurring?
 Where are we not able to meet these goals?
 Do we need additional information in order to provide insights?
 Do we need to color this in a way that is more meaningful towards solving this problem?